Time Sleuths - Archaeology in Interior Alaska

 My first experience with archaeology was when I enrolled in the archaeological field school during the summer session after my freshman year at Indiana University.
 During that field school we spent four weeks excavating a thousand-year-old abandoned village site, which is now a farmer’s cornfield in south-central Indiana.
 After my first day in the field I was hooked on archaeology, where you never know what the next trowel stroke will uncover.
 I look forward to my sixth year participating in the ASRA program and to teaching students how archaeology is carried out in the field and in the laboratory to learn about past human culture

 I earned my Bachelor of Arts in Anthropology at Indiana University and my Master of Arts in Anthropology at UAF.

 Fawn Carter, Registrar & Assistant Archaeology Collection Manager, Museum of the North, University of Alaska Fairbanks

 Archaeology combines some of my favorite activities such as being outdoors, studying prehistory, lab analysis, and playing in the dirt.
 The idea of finding artifacts that are thousands of years old and using them to reconstruct past cultures and lifestyles is remarkable and has always appealed to me.
-This will be my third year with ASRA and I can’t wait to inspire and teach the next generation of archaeologists.
+This will be my fourth year with ASRA and I can’t wait to inspire and teach the next generation of archaeologists.

 I earned both my Bachelor of Arts and Master of Arts degrees in Anthropology at UAF.